 The digital transformation of entrepreneurial work, which is the daily work of entrepreneurs, is an evolutionary phenomenon, based on practice rather than the result of rational design.
 The use of different digital tools are interrelated and depend on the characteristics, dynamics and learning of the surrounding environment.
-In this context, Entrepreneurial Education (EE) can be defined as a component that promotes successful competencies or skills, such as the adoption and use of technologies and innovations, to the entrepreneur([3];[4]).
+In this context, Entrepreneurial Education (EE) can be defined as a component that promotes successful competencies or skills, such as the adoption and use of technologies and innovations, to the entrepreneur([2];[3];[3]]).

-By promoting more dynamic, profitable and technologically efficient entrepreneurial practices, EE has been vigorously developed and gaining increasing attention from the various elements of the ecosystem - researchers, educational entities, organizations, governments, among others - in the world([5]];[4]).
+By promoting more dynamic, profitable and technologically efficient entrepreneurial practices, EE has been vigorously developed and gaining more and more attention from the various elements of the ecosystem - researchers, educational entities, organizations, governments, among others - in the world([4]];[3]).

-Regarding the training conceived in the EE process, the various and multiple advances, innovations and the latent incorporation of information and communication technology resources that intend to favor the growth of interconnections, interactions and complementarities of the entrepreneur's operating environment, contributed to the beginning of a rupture of disconnected and independent teaching techniques towards more productive, agile, sustainable forms, seen as a "virtuous circle", capable of promoting the economic progress of its actors ([6]:[7]).
+Regarding the training conceived in the EE process, the various and multiple advances, innovations and the latent incorporation of information and communication technology resources that intend to favor the growth of interconnections, interactions and complementarities of the entrepreneur's operating environment, contributed to the beginning of a rupture of disconnected and independent teaching techniques towards more productive, agile, sustainable forms, seen as a "virtuous circle", capable of promoting the economic progress of its actors ([5];[6]).

-Considering the problems faced by the Covid 19 pandemic and its variants and observing the presented context, the new programs, the revisions, the modernization and the insertion of digital tools in the EE can be understood as improvements driven by the current digital or knowledge economy facilitating the decisions that permeate the lives, relationships, businesses of current entrepreneurs or the future entrepreneurial intention fostered in universities and other institutions ([8];[9];[10];[11],[12]).
+Considering the problems faced by the Covid 19 pandemic and its variants and observing the presented context, the new programs, the revisions, the modernization and the insertion of digital tools in the EE can be understood as improvements driven by the current digital or knowledge economy facilitating the decisions that permeate the lives, relationships, businesses of current entrepreneurs or the future entrepreneurial intention fostered in universities and other institutions ([7];[8];[9];[10],[11]).

-The modernization and insertion of digital tools is known as Technological Orientation (OT), technology-push.
-OT is an important strategic management practice and driving force in the development of innovative products and services based on new technologies ([13]; [14]).
-From the Resource-Based View (RBV) point of view, OT can be considered a specific valuable asset/internal resource that provides benefits to the organization ([15]).
-As a dimension of Entrepreneurial Orientation (EO), technological innovation can be incremental (i.e., making the process, product or service more efficient) or radical (i.e., starting from established practices and technologies to acquire new skills to make new products. or formulate new processes) ([16]; [17]).
+The modernization and insertion of digital tools is known as Technological Orientation (OT), technology push.
+OT is an important strategic management practice and driving force in the development of innovative products and services based on new technologies ([12]; [13]).
+From the Resource-Based View (RBV) point of view, OT can be considered a specific valuable asset/internal resource that provides benefits to the organization ([14]).
+As a dimension of Entrepreneurial Orientation (EO), technological innovation can be incremental (i.e., making the process, product or service more efficient) or radical (i.e., starting from established practices and technologies to acquire new skills to make new products. or formulate new processes) ([15]; [16]).

-Research on training for entrepreneurship 4.0 as a new vector for growth and development in Brazilian regions will reveal the importance of ICTs as essential socio-technical systems in terms of resources to be adopted and used efficiently by the actors studied in the project.
-The impact of this contribution is based on the fact that, since the adoption and use of ICT resources by entrepreneurs is a broader transition to a digital economy and not an isolated phenomenon, studying them in terms of promoting their efficiency will contribute to understand that such undertakings do not arise from the new, but from conflicts in technical systems, organizational structures, practices, user preferences and behavior patterns, which require projects of full educational compatibility with previous styles, in evolution and development.
+Research on training for entrepreneurship 4.0 as a new vector for growth and development in Brazilian regions will allow reveal the importance of ICTs as essential socio-technical systems in terms of resources to be adopted and used efficiently by the actors studied in the project.
+The impact of this contribution is based on the fact that, since the adoption and use of ICT resources by entrepreneurs is a broader transition to a digital economy and not an isolated phenomenon, study them in terms of promoting their efficiency, will help us to understand that such ventures do not arise from the new, but from conflicts in technical systems, organizational structures, practices, user preferences and behavior patterns, which require projects of full educational compatibility with previous styles, evolving and developing.